Applications close at 5.00pm AEDT Friday 14 October 2016

 - projects that are funded by other Commonwealth or state government programmes.

-- projects that include activities that have commenced before the funding deed is executed.
+- projects that include activities that have commenced or completed before the funding deed is executed.

 - funding is not available to support salary costs, stipends, living allowances or other similar expenses.